thosgood/this-weeks-finds/markdown/151-200/week188.md

     [n choose k]  =  qk [n-1 choose k]  +  [n-1 choose k-1]

 But now let's see if you've really been paying attention.
-Do you really understand these q-binomial coefficients?
+Do you really understand these $q$-binomial coefficients?
 If so, you should instantly know what the coefficient of any power of q in \[n choose k\] signifies.
 Say, the coefficient of q^i^.
 Think about it.